Traditional Belgian Food in Brussels: 17 Must-Eats!

 From the outside, his place looks rather inconspicuous, but as soon as you step in, you’ll realize you’re in chocolate heaven… probably Belgium’s most famous food.

-Here he explains in his passionate way, why chocolate is much more than the mass production that we are used to devouring day by day.
+Here, he explains, in his passionate way, why chocolate is much more than the mass production that we are used to devouring day by day.

 We experienced a real voyage via our sense of taste through the complex but fascinating world of chocolate.

-It does this by indulging you with creations including ginger, dried fruits or exotic nuts.
+It does this by indulging you with creations including ginger, dried fruits, or exotic nuts.

-where to get the best belgian food in brussels, two long black plates with rectangle of different chocolates for tasting next to a glass of water
+two long black plates with rectangle of different chocolates for tasting next to a glass of water

 Laurent Gerbaud’s innovative understanding of chocolate can’t be understood without his expat experience in China.

 After studying Medieval Studies (!), he went to China because he was madly fascinated with Asian culture.
+But the Asian taste was totally different from what he used to eat in Belgium.

 There was no dessert culture (at that time), they hardly ate any butter or sugar…